 This also saves you from having to guess how much you think you might earn over the course of the next few months.
 You'll just set aside a percentage of each particular payment you receive when you receive it.
 The easiest way to execute this is to set up a savings account that you've earmarked for taxes.
 Link that savings account to the checking account in which you deposit your freelance income, then automatically transfer a portion of that money to the savings account each time you make a deposit.

 An Alternate Way to Save

 Depending on what you're doing to earn those payments and the frequency with which they come in, it can be a real headache to remember to transfer some of every single payment you receive.
-An alternate method could be to calculate how much money you earned last month, then set aside 25% to 30% of it before you begin paying the next month's bills.
+An alternate method could be to calculate how much money you earned last month, then set aside 25 percent to 30 percent of it before you begin paying the next month's bills.

 This tactic assumes that you’re already saving some of your income and your account isn't empty, or won't become emptied when you transfer the tax money.

-Only use it if you tend to have ample extra money in your account at the end of each month.
+Only use the above tactic if you tend to have ample extra money in your account at the end of each month.

-You can also estimate how much you think you'll earn for the entire year at the beginning of the year, then calculate 25% to 30% of that and divide by four going forward.
+You can also estimate how much you think you'll earn for the entire year at the beginning of the year, then calculate 25 percent to 30 percent of that and divide by four going forward.
 This is the amount you'll remit to the IRS each quarter.